abhijit-c/LatinTranslations/Georgics/src/book4.md

 - Ehh, perhaps not the most elegant or literal way to translate?
 Bug Rafa about it.

-      I will speak to you of the amazing spectacles of their trivial affairs, the brave leaders, customs, enthusiasms, peoples, and the battles of entire trives.
+      I will in order speak to you of the amazing spectacles of their trivial affairs, the brave leaders, customs, enthusiasms, peoples, and the battles of entire tribes.

 | *in tenui labor; at tenuis non gloria, si quem*
 | *numina laeva sinunt auditque vocatus Apollo.*